 AmazingCon (Virtual, June 12-14)

-From grim dark humorous fantasy to straight up science fiction, AmazingCon will feature over 40 authors reading their work and hosting Q&As with fans, music, writing workshops, and a variety of panels.
+From grim dark humorous fantasy to straight up science fiction, AmazingCon featured over 40 authors reading their work and hosting Q&As with fans, music, writing workshops, and a variety of panels.
 The convention is hosted by Steve Davidson and Amazing Stories.

-FFE will participate in a panel and present a reading.
+FFE participated in a panel and presented a reading.